 Signals from the Static

-An interactive installation exploring the fragility of communication through Morse transmission and generative voice
+An interactive installation that examines the fragility of communication through Morse transmission and generative response

 Signals from the Static (I Need a Yoko)

-Participants transmit a word in Morse code using a telegraph key, triggering a system that decodes the signal and responds with voice and projection before the word dissolves into an evolving archive of transmissions.
+Participants transmit a single word representing love or connection in Morse code using a telegraph key.
+The system decodes the signal and responds with shifting voice and projection, while the word briefly appears before dissolving into an evolving archive of transmissions.

 The Environment